Watermelon Umbrellas Stir Public Order Drama

 2. A procession was organised without a permit at the Istana.

-3. They want to show their support for the Palestinian cause.
+3. They were carrying watermelon umbrellas, which signify support for the Palestinian cause.

 Three individuals face legal action after a sudden event, highlighting strict local laws.